MatthewT95/FractionDatatype2.0-Cpp-/README.md

 Fraction a; // Create a default fraction of 0/1 Fraction b(1,3); // Create a positive fraction of 1/3 Fraction c(-5,6); // Create a negative fraction -5/6
+Fraction (3); // Creates a fraction 3/1 from whole number
 ```

 ### Perform arithmetic operations on fractions